SimBoex/HW2/README.md

 The proposed scripts allow  to answer some research questions (RQs)  and interpret meaningful patterns in data

 ## Download sets of reviews
-The data in usage are available on [Kaggle](https://www.kaggle.com/najzeko/steam-reviews-2021)
+The data in usage are available on [Kaggle](https://www.kaggle.com/najzeko/steam-reviews-2021).
+It is a dataset of around 21 million user reviews of around 300 different games on Steam.

-Script descriptions
+### Script descriptions

+- **main.py**
+*It is the notebook where there is all the code to analyse the data.*